arxiver/goodreads-api/docs/source/.compare.md

 <!-- END_7440a9fcfb88e4af573ebf8289099bad -->

 <!-- START_bfd94d52f65d7e0282e0634b79e28c7b -->
-## Log Out
+## Logout

 <br><small style="padding: 1px 9px 2px;font-weight: bold;white-space: nowrap;color: #ffffff;-webkit-border-radius: 9px;-moz-border-radius: 9px;border-radius: 9px;background-color: #3a87ad;">Requires authentication</small>
-log out : Take the request has [Authorization] in the header and this paramater is checked in middleware and if it valid one the function return it into invalid and return response with status 200 with message [you have logged out] and if this [Authorization] is invalid the middleware return a response with status 405 has a message [UnAuthorized].
+Take the request has [Authorization] in the header and this paramater is checked in middleware

+if it valid one the function return it into invalid and return response with status 200 with message [you have logged out]

+if this [Authorization] is invalid the middleware return a response with status 405 has a message [UnAuthorized].

 > Example request: